emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Archived releases
 =================

-You can always install old SDK and compiler toolchains via the latest emsdk.
+You can always install old SDK and compiler toolchains via the latest :ref:`emsdk <emsdk-get-latest-sdk>`.
 If you need to fall back to an old version, download the Portable SDK version and use that to install a previous version of a tool.
-All old tool versions are available by typing `emsdk list --old`.
+All old tool versions are available by typing ``emsdk list --old``.

-On Windows, you can install one of the **old versions** via an offline NSIS installer:
+On Windows, you can also install one of the **old versions** via an offline NSIS installer:

 - `emsdk-1.16.0-full-64bit.exe <https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.16.0-full-64bit.exe>`_ (first stable fastcomp release)
 - `emsdk-1.13.0-full-32bit.exe <https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.13.0-full-64bit.exe>`_ (a unstable first fastcomp release with Clang 3.3)